CAREER GUIDE

 ECS Card Types Explained: Which Card Do You Need?

 The ECS card is your electrician's passport to UK construction sites.
-This guide explains every card type — Apprentice, Provisional, Installation, Maintenance, and Gold — with the qualifications needed for each.
+This guide explains every card type — Apprentice, Trainee, Installation, Maintenance, and Approved Electrician — with the qualifications needed for each.

 Free for 7 days · No charge until day 8 · Cancel anytime · Used by 1,000+ UK electricians